 East County is also further delineated as "Far East County", as referred by community health needs assessments and health plans, to cover the communities of Oakley, Bethel Island and Brentwood.
 This area has had the most recent growth in population without the same pace of social and community based resources to meet the demands of the population.
-The Brentwood Senior Center, built just 10 years ago, has now exceeded capacity.
-As a result of economic displacement, this area is home to some of the region's "super commuters" and has a younger median age than the rest of the county due to housing affordability.
-As older adults migrate to areas where the cost of living is lower, many face increasing challenges to finding, accessing, and receiving adequate health care and support, which is exacerbated by limited transportation access, particularly for people with disabilities.
+The Brentwood Senior Center, built just 10 years ago, has now exceeded capacity as result of economic displacement, this area is home to some of the region's "super commuters" and has a younger median age than the rest of the county due to housing afford willity.
+As coder adults migrate to areas where the cost of living is lower, many face increasing the health care and support, which is exampled by limited transportation access, particularly for people with disabilities.